ashutoshmjain/gita/src/how.md

 ---

-[^tablet]: This book was “designed” for ‘in-browser’ reading experience on an Apple or Android tablet.
+[^tablet]: This content is “designed” for ‘in-browser’ reading experience on an Apple or Android tablet.
 It should work pretty well on kindle browser as well, if you want to read it in the bright sun light, though you will need an internet connection.
-Of course it will work fine on a laptop browser - duh:-)
+Of course it will work fine on a laptop browser.

 ---

+[^foot]: Footnote
-[^foot]: When you click on the foot note marker in the main text, it brings you down to the relevant note at the bottom.
-You can always press the browser back arrow on computer (or on tablet) to get back to where you were reading - back to the foot note mark in the main text.
+- When you click on the foot note marker in the main text, it brings you down to the relevant note at the bottom.
+Think of it as a hyperlink with in the page.
+- You can always press the browser back arrow on computer (or on tablet) to get back to where you were reading - back to the foot note mark in the main text.
 Isn't that lot better than reading a paper book!

 ---

+[^theme]: Theme
-[^theme]: Modern  web-apps, offer a multitude of 'Themes' - the fonts, color combinations, and the font sizes.
-It is almost impossible to review the text though all the possible combinations.
+- Modern  web-apps, offer a multitude of 'Themes' - the fonts, color combinations, and the font sizes.
+- Though choice is a good thing, it is almost impossible to review the text though all the possible combinations.
 Thus a lone writer-editor must choose one to preview the write ups (:- .
 It was much easier in older times when all books had the same white-ish color and all words were mostly a shade of black :-)

 ---

+[^favi]: Favicon
+- The little picture right in front of your browser's url bar (where you type the address of the website such as https://gita.shutri.com) is called a favicon.